Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 • eye or head pain (in acute forms)

-• sudden nausea or blurred vision
+• nausea or sudden blurred vision

-• absence of symptoms in the early stages
+• lack of symptoms in early stages

 Glaucoma is known as the "silent thief of sight" because it can progress without obvious symptoms.

-Cataracts vs. glaucoma – what is the difference?
+Cataract vs. glaucoma – what's the difference?

 Although both affect vision, there are key differences:

-• Glaucoma affects the optic nerve and requires ongoing monitoring and treatment
+• glaucoma affects the optic nerve and requires ongoing monitoring and treatment

 • vision lost due to glaucoma cannot be recovered